davidtchiu/davidtchiu.github.io/teaching/cs161/lab10.life/index.md

     - When you're done, and the whole `nextGenBoard` has been populated, simply re-assign `board` to point to `nextGenBoard`.
 This replaces your board with the new one!

 4. Remember to test your code!
-At this point, you should be able to hit the `"Next"` button to see a single generation (everytime you hit the "Next" button, your `nextGeneration()` method is called.)
-You could also use the "Start" and "Stop" buttons to run through generations continuously to see your board evolve!
-Try running the game multiple times (or hitting "Random" to reset the board).
+At this point, you should be able to hit the `"Next"` button to see a single generation (everytime you hit the `"Next"` button, your `nextGeneration()` method is called.)
+You could also use the "Start" and `"Stop"` buttons to run through generations continuously to see your board evolve!
+Try running the game multiple times (or hitting `"Random"` to reset the board).
 Does everything die out?
 Or does it keep going for a long time?
-Does it eventually "settle" into a steady state?
+Does it eventually settle into a steady state?
 Or alternate between two closely related states?

 5. Although it's random, if your board always stabilizes after only 4-5 generations, something is probably a bit off in your `countLivingNeighbors()` code.
 Our results consistently either never converges to a steady state, or takes  dozens of generations to settle.